Skip to main content

 Preliminary Route Options

-The first step in the process is to identify areas for potential transmission line route options.
-We will develop initial corridors based on system needs, review of publicly available data, and find opportunities to minimize impacts to residential properties, agricultural operations, and other environmental considerations.
-We will present initial corridors and route options to landowners, local officials and key stakeholders to ask for feedback.
+The first step in the process was to identify areas for potential transmission line route options.
+We developed initial corridors based on system needs, reviewed publicly available data, and found opportunities to minimize impacts to residential properties, agricultural operations, and other environmental considerations.
+In January 2026, we shared preliminary route options with landowners and local officials to gather feedback.

 Share your feedback